jrs-coding-school/nosql-camp/API/index.md

 - Create an http server, passing in the express app to handle events
 - Listen to http server events on port `8080`.
 - Create a "good" `GET` route that simply returns simple json data.
-- Create a "bad" `GET` route that causes `node-http-error` an error.
+- Create a "bad" `GET` route that causes a `node-http-error` error.
-  * hint: use `next` to pass the error to an error handler.
+  * hint: use `next` to pass the error to error handler middleware.
 - Utilize the ExpressJS `use` function to create an error handler.

 ## Cross origin resource sharing (CORS)

 [Definition](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)

 ## Pagination